IanAWatson/LillyMol/docs/Utilities/GFP_Tools/train_test_split_optimise.md

 nn2proto -v -T all.tfdata all.nn
 ```
 This is fast.
 Eventually `gfp_nearneighbours_single_file` will be able to
 generate this file directly.
+The resulting file is still quite large, 98MB
+for the dataset used for testing here.
+Reduce the maximum distance in order
+to keep the size down.
+For standard `.gfp` fingerprints, a distance of
+0.45 is almost certainly too large and unnecessary.

+Lowering the threshold may lead to singletons, molecules with no neighbours.
+That is fine, they will always be hard to predict, and will presumably
+help the optimisation, by being able to be on either side of the train/test
+divide.

 Then to run train_test_split_optimise that might look like
 ```
 train_test_split_optimise -S split -f 0.5 -n 10 -o 200000 -r 10000 -v all.tfdata
 ```
 We are asking for 10 splits, `-n 10`, each with a 50/50 split between
 train and test.
-In order to generate each split, a random split is generated
+In order to generate each split, a random split is generated.
+Items are transferred in order to get the precise number needed in train and test.
-and 200k optimisation steps are taken.
+Then 200k optimisation steps are taken.
 With this particular dataset, this
-calculation takes less than about 35 seconds on a 2017 consumer class cpu.
+calculation takes about 35 seconds on a 2017 consumer class cpu.

 The results are written as a number of split* files, as specified by the `-S split`
 option combination.
 These come in pairs, a file of identifiers, and a corresponding